JuliaData/SplitApplyCombine.jl/README.md

-# SAC - Split, apply, combine
+# Split, apply, combine

 [![Build Status](https://travis-ci.org/andyferris/SAC.jl.svg?branch=master)](https://travis-ci.org/andyferris/SAC.jl)
 [![Coverage Status](https://coveralls.io/repos/andyferris/SAC.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/andyferris/SAC.jl?branch=master)
 [![codecov.io](http://codecov.io/github/andyferris/SAC.jl/coverage.svg?branch=master)](http://codecov.io/github/andyferris/SAC.jl?branch=master)

-This is my personal playground for exploring data manipulation functions in Julia - their semantics, design, and functionality.
+This is a playground for exploring data manipulation functions in Julia - their semantics, design, and functionality.
 A particular emphasis is placed on ensuring split-apply-combine strategies are easy to apply, and work relatively optimally for arbitrary iterables and data structures included in `Base`.

-This package consists of two products: the code, and this document.
+This package currently consists of two products: the code, and this document.
 The code provides an example implementation of some of the things discussed in this document.
-This document is a place to organize thoughts on the data manipulation tools provided in `Base` Julia and my personal musings.
+This document is a place to organize thoughts on the data manipulation tools provided in `Base` Julia and musings on where to go next.

 ## Motivation